Agentfile Specification

 CONFIG custom-header "Custom HTTP header for tool requests"

-- Keys MUST be DNS-1123 names: lowercase alphanumeric and
+- Keys MUST be DNS-1123 labels: lowercase alphanumeric and

 CONFIG entries are passed to the runtime through two channels at agent start:

-agent.yamlconfigs:block.
-Materialised to disk at agent create time.
-Runtimes read this as the primary source of truth. - Spawn-env variables.
+configs:block ofagent.yaml.
+Materialised to disk at deploy.
+Runtimes read this as the primary source of truth.
+The block is the flattened keyed-merge view β one value per key. - Spawn-env variables.
 Every key is also exported on the runtime process as

 RUNTIME_<UPPER_SNAKE_CASE>, with-rewritten to_.
 Tools spawned by the runtime see them too.
 Useful for subprocess wrappers that want tunables without re-parsing YAML.